pillarjs/path-to-regexp/Readme.md

 Path-To-RegExp exposes the two functions used internally that accept an array of tokens.

-* `pathToRegexp.tokensToRegExp(tokens, options)` Transform an array of tokens into a matching regular expression.
+* `pathToRegexp.tokensToRegExp(tokens, keys?, options?)` Transform an array of tokens into a matching regular expression.
 * `pathToRegexp.tokensToFunction(tokens)` Transform an array of tokens into a path generator function.

 #### Token Information